WLG Week 3

 What about before and after runs?

-Some people have been asking about what they should be eating before and after sessions.
 Ideally you want to make sure you have a healthy carbohydrate snack around two hours before a session.
-For those of you doing morning sessions it is harder to do this so aim to get some small amounts of carbohydrate in when you first get up in the morning, eg. a banana.
+As your sessions are all in the morning ti can be harder to do this, so aim to a small amount of carbohydrate in when you first get up eg. a small banana.
 How your body responds to the volume of food differs for all of us so it's a bit of trial and error.
-At first aim to put a little bit in and then see how you go, if it feels ok you can add a little bit more.
+Aim to put a little bit in (half a banana?) and then see how you go, if it feels ok you can add a little bit more.

-After the run session we are looking to add some protein and carbohydrates back into our body.
-A protein shake with a banana is a good option here and the reason we do this is to help the muscles recover and to replenish our energy.
+After the run session we are looking to add some protein (for muscle repair) and carbohydrates (provides energy) back into our body.
+A protein shake with a banana is a good option.
 Remember to hydrate with water!

 How we see ourselves will change in our lives.
 When people first get into exercise they often still see themselves as a non athlete but as time goes on their identity changes.
 You may not see it yet but one day you will wake up and you'll identify yourself as a runner.